Skip to main content

 Add OAuth 2.0 Authorization

-1. Paste the copied Redirect URI into the Callback URL field in Atlassian Developer Console
+1. Paste the copied URL into the Callback URL field in Atlassian Developer Console.

 Add Callback URL in Atlassian

-The callback URL must match exactly between Atlassian Developer Console and PipesHub configuration.
-Any mismatch will cause authentication to fail.
+The Callback URL must match exactly between Atlassian Developer Console and PipesHub.
+Any difference — trailing slash, protocol, casing — causes authentication to fail.

 Add API Scopes